-On the trail: Sanders takes heat for Cuba comment, Biden pushes housing
+On the trail: Buttigieg heckled at march, Sanders takes heat for Cuba comment

 “Who does Bernie think will pay for Medicare for All?
 Mexico?”
 Bloomberg’s campaign said on Twitter, alluding to Trump’s 2016 campaign promises that Mexico would pay for the wall he wants to build along the United States’ southern border.

-“It could go to the convention, it really could,” Trump told reporters during a trip to India.

-Sanders is leading in the delegate count ahead of the convention, which is where Democrats will ultimately select the nominee.
-Many observers think Sanders could arrive at the convention with the largest share of delegates, but without a majority of them.

-Reporting by Jarret Renshaw in North Charleston, South Carolina, additional reporting by Jason Lange in Washington and Steve Holland in Ahmedabad, India; Editing by Scott Malone and Alistair Bell
+Reporting by Jarret Renshaw in Charleston, South Carolina; Additional reporting by Jason Lange in Washington and Steve Holland in Ahmedabad, India; Editing by Scott Malone, Alistair Bell and Cynthia Osterman